Transfer of business to the EU

 You should complete the Transfer of business activities form and present it to Revenue at the time of importation.

-You must complete an electronic customs declaration if you owe any duties, for example, Value-Added Tax (VAT).
-The following should be included in box 44 of the declaration where required: 'Exemption from import charges, excluding VAT, claimed – Capital goods and other equipment (or livestock, as the case may be) imported on a transfer of a business undertaking'.
+'Exemption from import charges, excluding VAT, claimed – Capital goods and other equipment (or livestock, as the case may be) imported on a transfer of a business undertaking'.